-Our research interests include modeling, analysis and control of nonlinear, parameter-dependent hybrid systems with specific applications to electric power systems and power plants, aircraft, spacecraft and ground vehicles.
+Our research interests include modeling, analysis and control of nonlinear, parameter-dependent hybrid systems with specific applications to electric power systems and power plants, aircraft, spacecraft and ground and ocean vehicles.

 We focus on modeling and computational issues, with frequent collaboration on experimental and real-time control projects.
 In recent years, we have continued our work in symbolic computing and have an increasing focus on control issues associated with safety and reconfigurable control.

-Ongoing research into symbolic computing methods for multibody mechanical systems modeling and nonlinear and adaptive control system design (get more info from Techno-Sciences, Inc. Current work is focused on nonlinear observers and hybrid systems.
+Ongoing research into symbolic computing methods for multibody mechanical systems modeling and nonlinear and adaptive control system design.
+Current work is focused on nonlinear geometric control and hybrid systems.

 Since the Mid-1980's this line of inquiry has focused on developing symbolic computing tools for engineering application in the areas of dynamical system modeling and analysis (including bifurcation analysis) and control system analysis, design and implementation.

 Specific applications in spacecraft, robotics, ground vehicles, flight control and power systems have provided much of the motivation.
 These problems involve the careful integration of symbolic and numerical computing.
-Recent developments exploit powerful general purpose symbolic algebra languages, specifically Mathematica (ProPac) and (Maple).
+Recent developments exploit powerful general purpose symbolic algebra languages, specifically Mathematica (ProPac) and Maple ( VST)

 The goal of this work is to develop methods & software to support the application nonlinear analysis and control theory to high-speed commercial air transport research.
 Recent efforts have focused on symbolic assembly of nonlinear, parameter-dependent models, construction of linear families of models, dynamic inversion via symbolic computing, and bifurcation analysis.